Undergraduate Scholarships

 Give to the James Stanley Vacek Memorial Scholarship

 This scholarship is administered by the College of Science and Engineering.
-Terry Vacek graduated in 1977 with a Bachelor's degree in Chemical Engineering.
+Terry Vacek graduated in 1977 with a bachelor's degree in chemical engineering.
 Terry decided to create this scholarship in honor of his Father James Stanley Vacek.
-The James Stanley Vacek Memorial Scholarship is for incoming students who show academic promise and are interested in persuing degrees in chemical engineering.
+The James Stanley Vacek Memorial Scholarship is for incoming students who show academic promise and are interested in pursuing degrees in chemical engineering.

 +